microsoft/fluentui/packages/react-components/react-field/Spec.md

 The following field components will be defined.
 If more form components are added in the future, they should also include a Field version.

 - `CheckboxField`
-  - This will not use the Field's `label`, and instead forward the `label` prop to the underlying `Checkbox`.
 - `ComboboxField`
 - `DropdownField`
 - `InputField`